 Subsequently, if the Englishman was here seeing me type these words his scepticism about my attempt to rejuvenate this project would be palpable.
 Although at least this time I didn’t make him haul the pile of fabric up to the allotment, for a picture in front of the hawthorn hedge.

-Whichever, I can’t say I haven’t earned it.
+Still, I can’t say I haven’t earned it.
 The pile itself is a physical testimony to my track record of unfinished, failed or forgotten projects.
 It consist of about four baskets and two bags of textiles.
 Scraps, remnants of past sewing projects, never-attempted clothes repairs and fruitless intentions manifested in over 20m of yet to be used bought or gifted fabric.

-It’s a sunny place in my mind.
+It’s a sunny spot in my mind.
 Freed from all the fabric that has accumulated around me over the past 10 years and freed from the mental shackles that keep me tied to my past ideas.

 I’ve often longed for a life where I make meaningful things and write meaningful words for a living.
 It is the very reason why this blog was originally created in 2016 and why time and again I bought fabric and accepted donations that might one day become something.
-Everything was always driven by a desire to somehow earn a small living with my words and hands from the comfort of my own home.

 This time, however, I’ve taken money out of the equation.
 Neither the pile of fabric nor the blog will be about making a living anymore.
 They will be about the way I live.
 The rules for this project, therefore, are simple: Make and write about it.